 Asparagus hates competition.
-It is crucial to remove all the weeds and grasses in its surroundings.
+It is crucial to remove all the weeds and grasses around its surroundings.
 Never plant other crops in the same area.

 The usual method of planting asparagus is in a trench.
 It should be about 12 to 14 inches under.
 Supplement the soil with lots of organic matter dug within the trench.
 Set the crowns 12 inches individually, with the shoots aiming up.
 You do not need to pick everything.
 If you chopped everything, the crown may die.
 Make sure to leave some spears preferably the smallest ones.

 You can also grow your asparagus in deep containers if you want.